 A primary goal of the Tulare County Suicide Prevention Task Force is to ensure access to evidence-based training and professional practices.
 Training options listed below are available to anyone in our community.
 In addition to the options listed below, the SPTF identifies special training sessions for specific groups and needs, as funding permits.

-Mental Health First Aid (MHFA) is a groundbreaking 8-hours public education program that helps the public identify, understand, and respond to signs of mental illnesses and substance use disorders.
+Mental Health First Aid (MHFA) is a groundbreaking 8-hour public education program that helps the public identify, understand, and respond to signs of mental illnesses and substance use disorders.

 Youth Mental Health First Aid